The Merchant of Four Seasons: Reception

 The Merchant of Four Seasons was a turning point in Fassbinder's career, marking his entry into the international film arena.
 It is considered by film critics to be one of Fassbinder's best films.
-At the Rotten Tomatoes website it has a 92% 'fresh' rating.
+On the Rotten Tomatoes website it has a 92% 'fresh' rating.

 DVD release

 The film was released on DVD in the U.S. on July 9, 2002 in German with English subtitles.